kavyahuja/cs1302-ce29/README.md

 1. Pair Program:

-   * **Current Pair Programming Driver (person typing)**: Open the `ComplexityClasses.java` file and implement the `genData` method.
+   * **Group Member 1:** Open the `ComplexityClasses.java` file
+     and implement the `genData` method.
 Read the associated Javadoc (including the example) along with the example usage of `genData` in the `start` method of `ComplexityClasses` to guide your implementation.

-   * **Current Pair Programming Rider**: Stay actively engaged with your group member while they are working.
+   * **Group Member 2:** Stay actively engaged with your group member while they are working.
 Offer suggestions and point out typos or logical errors as they work.

-1. Once you complete `genData`, execute the `make` command to compile and run your code.
+1. **Group Member 1:** Once you complete `genData`, execute the `make` command to compile and run your code.
 If you notice that the plots are close to the bottom of the graph, you may need to decrease the `Y_FINAL` variable in `ComplexityClasses.java`.
 Try a few different values to get the plot to clearly show the plot lines.

-1. After you've confirmed that the code compiles, runs, and shows a nice looking plot, add and commit your changes to the local repository.
+1. **Group Member 1:** Once you are convinced that your code is fully working, check that the code passes the `checkstyle` audit, then stage and commit your changes to your local repository with tag **`"checkpoint-1"`**, then **push those changes to GitHub**.

+1. **Group Member 2:** Update your local copy of the repository with the latest changes from the repository hosted on GitHub.
+If successful, everyone should now be able to see the updated exercise files in their local copies!
+Furthermore

+1. **EVERYONE:** View the condensed, graphical version of your Git log using `git adog`.

 <hr/>